-Further information about practicalities if you are interrupting, re-sitting out of attendance or are no longer enrolled or registered on a course at Queen Mary.
+Information about practicalities when interrupting, re-sitting out of attendance or are no longer attending a course at Queen Mary.

-However you may be able to have some access if you have interrupted or are re-sitting out of attendance and your academic school agrees to make a request for you to have use of a facility which they feel you specifically need.
+However if you have interrupted or are re-sitting out of attendance and need access to a particular resource, some access may be given if your academic school agrees to make a request for you to have use of a facility which they feel you specifically need.

 If you feel there are strong reasons why your studies are being adversely affected because you don’t have access to a certain Queen Mary facility during your interruption or re-sit out of attendance, contact your academic school to discuss this.
 There is more information on the Registry pages.